mas-bandwidth/udp/009/README.md

 Ingress traffic to load balancers is billed at ~1c per-GB on google cloud.

-We have 28+100 bytes per-UDP packet, and 1M players sending 100 packets per-second.
+We have 28+100 bytes per-UDP packet, and 1M clients sending 100 packets per-second.

-1M players * 100 request packets per-second * 128 bytes = 12.8GB/sec.
+1M clients * 100 request packets per-second * 128 bytes = 12.8GB/sec.

 2,592,000 seconds in a month, so 2,592,000 * 12.8GB = 9,331,200 GB per-month.